Understanding tRPC using Next.js

 npx create-next-app@latest

-And, now install the following dependencies
+Now install the following dependencies:

 npm install @trpc/server @trpc/client @trpc/react-query @trpc/next @tanstack/react-query zod